For more than 25 years, the federal ban on sports wagering, PASPA, ensured that the sports betting industry was mostly relegated to Nevada.

 “The board may authorize a slot machine licensee to conduct sports wagering and to operate a system of wagering associated with the conduct of sports wagering at the slot machine licensee’s licensed facility… or through an Internet-based system.”

-There is even a provision in the bill that permits license holders to open up temporary facilities, presumably to help expedite the rollout.
+The bill also made provision for license holders to open up temporary facilities, which helped to expedite the rollout.

-Where in Pennsylvania will gamblers be able to wager on sports:
+Where ultimately in Pennsylvania will gamblers be able to wager on sports:

-A thirteenth casino, Live!
-Casino and Hotel Philadelphia, is in the works and likely would be able to offer sports betting right out of the gate.
+Other operators can and will still make their own sportsbooks a reality.
+Also, a new Pennsylvania casino, Live!
+Casino and Hotel Philadelphia, is in the works and seems hopeful to offer sports betting right out of the gate.

 What will the best locations probably be?

-The casinos in Philadelphia are particularly well-positioned thanks to their proximity to the Wells Fargo Center, Lincoln Financial Field and Citizens Bank Park, the state’s sports epicenter.
+The casinos in Philadelphia (SugarHouse, Harrah’s and the soon to be completed Live!) are particularly well-positioned thanks to their proximity to the Wells Fargo Center, Lincoln Financial Field and Citizens Bank Park, the state’s sports epicenter.

 Players will also be able to wager on sports in a much more convenient way, via online betting portals and mobile apps.
 The ease of betting from the comfort of home, or on-the-go through a mobile device, will likely make Internet wagering a much bigger opportunity for PA casinos.